Board of Directors

 Bob Jampol

 Bob, who lives in Waban, retired in 2015 after teaching English at Newton South High School for 34 years.
 He still coaches girls’ tennis there, and he is the founder and president of the nonprofit Friends of Newton Tennis.
-Bob is an elected member of the Waban Area Council.
-In addition, he is an avid birder, bicyclist, and columnist for Village 14, Newton’s online newspaper.
+Bob currently serves on the Conservation Commisson.
+In addition, he is an avid birder, bicyclist, and a former columnist for Village 14, Newton’s former online newspaper.

 Ann (“Anndy”) Dannenberg – Clerk